yonasoft/anitier/README.md

 AniTier is tier list maker web application for making anime, manga, or character tier lists.
 You can also share and discover other user's tier list.

 **Why AniTier?**
-Regarding making tier lists for anime and manga, it is a lot faster and more convenient with AniTier than general tier list makers.
-There's no need to manually upload images or add titles.
-You can search up the title you want to add and drag and drop them in the desired tier.
-You can also import user's watch lists from Anilist or MyAnimeList!
+There are general tier list makers out there on the web, but they require users to manually input data.
+However, with AniTier, you can search or import anime or manga data to your tier list.

 **Who is AniTier for?**
-AniTier is for anime and manga fans that like to rank titles or characters, whether it'd be your top shounen Anime or who you think are the strongest hashiras in Demon Slayer!
+Anime and Manga enthusiasts who enjoy ranking their favorite titles or characters.

 ## Technologies
 ### Front  End